Skip to main content

 Transdermal ointment 762893001 New

-The sample batch will result in all VMPs that have the coded form of 385101003 ointment being reviewed.
-The VMP will either:
+The sample batch resulted in all VMPs that had the coded form of 385101003 ointment being reviewed.
+The VMP either:

-• will be updated to one of the new ‘ointment forms’
+• was updated to one of the new ‘ointment forms’

-• will be updated to an existing ointment form if that is more appropriate
+• was updated to an existing ointment form if that was more appropriate

 Retain the existing form of ointment

-The following VMPs will retain the existing form of ointment:
+The following VMPs retained the existing form of ointment:

 • where the VMP has 3 or more ‘routes’, such as Lidocaine ointment